venzra/website/README.md

 When running this project will be available locally on http://localhost:8080

 ### Running and Testing

-All the projects are built using the same technology stack;

-- Mongo
-- Node + Express
-- Angular + Material

 Installing dependencies is done via `npm install` note that version 8 or newer of node should be used.